Dental Implants For Tooth Replacement

 Instead, any feelings you experience related to your dental implant will come from the soft tissue around the implant.
 After your implant has healed and you’ve gotten used to it, you most likely will notice very little difference between your implant and your natural teeth.

 Similar to bridges, crowns or other restorations, you can care for your dental implants just like your natural teeth.
-They’ll need thorough brushing and flossing, and your dentist will need to check them during your regular exams.
+You will need to follow a daily oral hygiene routine including brushing and flossing and attend your routine dental appointments.

-Depending on your insurance coverage and your specific dental issue, the cost of dental implants can vary.
-While some insurance companies pay part of the cost, others may cover the entire cost of your implants and still, others may not pay for any part of it.
+Depending on your insurance coverage and specific dental issue, the cost of dental implants can vary.
+Insurance policies differ enormously.
+Some insurance companies pay part of the cost of dental implants whereas others may cover the entire cost of the procedure and still others may not pay for any part of it.

-In addition to the items above, you must have enough density in your jawbone for a dental implant treatment to be a success.
-If you don’t, you may still be a candidate for the procedure but would require a bone graft to transplant bone to your jaw to support the implant.
-This would make the process longer and more invasive.
+Beyond the items listed above, you must also have enough density in your jawbone to support the addition of dental implants.
+If your jaw is thin or weak, you may still be a candidate for the procedure but first you will need to undergo a bone graft to transplant bone to your jaw, giving it the additional strength required to support implants.
+This additional step would make the process longer and more invasive.

-How do I know whether dental implants or other options are right for me?
+Will I know if dental implants are right for me?

 While dental implants, bridges and other restorations all have their benefits, the right choice for you will depend on your oral health needs, budget and other factors.